deeshantk/machine_learn/README.md

 Scikit-learn is easily the most popular library for modeling the types of data typically stored in DataFrames.

 The steps to building and using a model are:
-1) Define: What type of model will it be?
+1) Define: Here we have to define the data like what type of model will it be?
 A decision tree?
 Some other type of model?
 Some other parameters of the model type are specified too.
 2) Fit: Capture patterns from provided data.
 This is the heart of modeling.
 3) Predict: It will predict the value against the data we have provided to it.
 4) Evaluate: Determine how accurate the model's predictions are.